Scripts

 When called without arguments, returns a uniform pseudo-random real

 number in the range [0,1).
-When called with an integer number m,
+When called with an integer number m

-math.random returns a uniform pseudo-random integer in the range [1,
+returns a uniform pseudo-random integer in the range [1,

 returns a uniform pseudo-random integer in the range [m, n].